kubzal/python_interview/README.md

 ### Contact

 If you have any questions or need further assistance, feel free to contact me through the issue tracker or via email at jakub.zalewski93@gmail.com.

----

-This README provides a comprehensive overview of the Python Interview Task Platform, including instructions for adding custom tasks, running the application locally with Docker, and accessing the working demo.